Ann Marie Martin

 She will be remembered as someone who always put others’ needs before her own—perhaps most poignantly through her generosity as an organ, eye, and tissue donor.

-She is survived by her husband, Tom (Fargo, ND); her children, Samantha (Fargo, ND) and John (Fargo, ND); her mother, Carol Duffy (Moorhead, MN); her mother- and father-in-law, Jean and Dennis Martin (Fargo, ND); brother-in-law, Brian Martin, and sister-in-law, Michelle Dunn; two nieces, Brianna Martin (Des Moines, IA) and Taylor Martin (Fargo, ND); her aunts, Mary Hawkinson (Michigan) and Donna (Eggen) Krause (Grand Forks, ND); and many cousins.
+She is survived by her husband, Tom (Fargo, ND); her children, Samantha (Fargo) and John (Fargo); her mother, Carol Duffy (Moorhead, MN); her mother- and father-in-law, Jean and Dennis Martin (Fargo); brother-in-law, Brian Martin, and sister-in-law, Michelle Dunn; two nieces, Brianna Martin (Des Moines, IA) and Taylor Martin (Fargo); her aunts, Mary Hawkinson (Michigan) and Donna (Eggen) Krause (Grand Forks, ND); and many cousins.

 Ann is preceded in death by her father, John Patrick Duffy; her grandparents, Rudolf and Doris (Anderson) Eggen, and John and Aurelia Duffy; her aunt, Ruby Cherry; and her uncle, Robert Eggen.